Jarno458/TsRandomizer/ReadMe.md

+# Modded from the original timespinner randomizer

+this version prevents the game from locking player movement on levelups and item collections, it also increase max stack size and purchase limit to 99 in shops

+Simply paste this release over a regular installation of TsRandomizer to apply the patches

 # General
 Timespinner Randomizer will randomize the location of items such as equipment, relics, familiars, stat boosts, use items.
 The logic makes sure that each game you play is beatable.